reducejs/postcss-simple-import/README.md

 Signature: `parse(source, from)`

-Should return a promise which resolves to the AST object
+Should return the AST object (or promise).

 ### onImport
 **Deprecated**